Těmice (Pelhřimov District)

 Těmice (Temnitz) is a municipality and village in Pelhřimov District in the Vysočina Region of the Czech Republic.
 It has about 400 inhabitants.

 Těmice lies approximately 16 km south-west of Pelhřimov, 40 km west of Jihlava, and 94 km south-east of Prague.

-Administrative parts
+Administrative division

-Villages of Babín, Drahoňov, Dráchov, Knížata and Nový Drahoňov are administrative parts of Těmice.
+Těmice consists of six municipal parts (in brackets population according to the 2021 census):